Binary Classification

 )

-We use the cleanData
+We use the cleanData, train, and

-data objects from above.
+test data objects from above.

 Predict Sex